Lilya Brik: After Mayakovsky's death

 Later in 1930, after divorcing Osip earlier that year, she married Soviet General Vitaly Primakov.
 Primakov was arrested in 1936 and executed in 1937 in relation to the Case of Trotskyist Anti-Soviet Military Organization, a part of the Moscow Trials.
 The charges were dropped and he was rehabilitated posthumously in 1957.

 In her 1935 letter to Joseph Stalin, Lilya Brik complained that Mayakovsky's poetic heritage was getting neglected.
 Stalin made a famous remark to Nikolai Yezhov:

 "Comrade Yezhov, please take charge of Brik's letter.
 Mayakovsky is still the best and the most talented poet of our Soviet epoch.
 Indifference to his cultural heritage is a crime.
 Brik's complaints are, in my opinion, justified..."

 In 1938, she married writer Vasily Abgarovich Katanyan and they spent forty years together.

-Lilya Brik died by suicide at the age of 86 when she was terminally ill.
+Lilya Brik committed suicide at the age of 86 when she was terminally ill.
 She left sculptures and writings.
 Recently published letters between the sisters in the course of more than five decades (except six years of World War II) reveal insights into life and cultural exchange across the Iron Curtain.

 NKVD agent

 Speculations about Lilya's and Osip's involvement with the NKVD and State Political Directorate started during their lifetime.
 According to the Swedish critic and Mayakovsky's biographer Bengt Jangfeldt, Boris Pasternak once told Roman Jakobson that Lilya Brik "frightened" him by saying that her guests would start supper "right after Osya returns from Cheka", and that he later called their apartment "Moscow police department".
 There's also a well-known story how someone – supposedly Sergei Yesenin – wrote a joke poem on Briks' doors with chalk that read "You think that Brik lives here, a language specialist?
 A fink lives here and a сhekist".
 Anna Akhmatova also called the house of Briks "a saloon where writers met with chekists" according to Lydia Chukovskaya.

 In her memoirs the artist Elizaveta Lavinskaya, a friend of Briks and Mayakovsky, mentions that at some point new persons started visiting the LEF meetings, including Yakov Agranov, Zakhar Volovich and some other people later identified as high-ranking NKVD officers.
-A number of people also speculated about the sexual relationships between Lylia and Agranov, including the acclaimed Soviet ballet dancer Maya Plisetskaya in her book.
-However, film director Vasili Katanyan, the son of Lylia's third husband Vasily Katanyan, claimed that Brik personally denied those "fantasies" that "started circulating after Agranov's execution".
+A number of people also speculated about the sexual relationships between Lylia and Agranov, including the Soviet ballet dancer Maya Plisetskaya in her book.
+However, film director Vasili Katanyan, the son of Lylia's third husband Vasily Katanyan, said Brik personally denied those "fantasies" that "started circulating after Agranov's execution".